Charles Henri Hector, Count of Estaing: French East India Company service

-After a slow crossing (retarded by calms and contrary winds), d'Estaing's fleet reached the coast of Sumatra in early February 1760.
+After a slow crossing (retarded by calms and contrary winds), Estaing's fleet reached the coast of Sumatra in early February 1760.
 There he captured the British factory at Natal, which he eventually turned over to the Dutch.
 He sailed for the British outpost at Tappanooly (present-day Tapanuli in the Indonesian province of North Sumatra).
-Its commander put up stiff resistance, fleeing into the hills when it was clear the French would be victorious.
-D'Estaing consequently decided to destroy the fortifications rather than hunt down the British.
+Its garrison put up stiff resistance, fleeing into the hills when it was clear the French would be victorious.
+Estaing consequently decided to destroy the fortifications rather than hunt down the garrison.
 He next sailed for Padang, a major Dutch settlement, where he supplemented his forces with local recruits and resupplied.

 He sailed for Bencoolen (now Bengkulu, the capital of the Indonesian province of Bengkulu), the main British settlement on Sumatra.
 The town was defended by Fort Marlborough and a garrison of 500 Europeans and local sepoys, with the potential to raise over 1,000 additional Malay militia.
-Although these forces were alerted to the French arrival by a ship that d'Estaing chased into the harbour, the first broadside directed at the fort panicked its defenders, who fled into the surrounding jungle.
-D'Estaing spent a day in pursuit of some of these troops.
+Although these forces were alerted to the French arrival by a ship that Estaing chased into the harbour, the first broadside directed at the fort panicked its defenders, who fled into the surrounding jungle.
+Estaing spent a day in pursuit of some of these troops.
 He used Fort Marlborough as a base to subdue the remaining lesser British settlements on the west side of Sumatra.
-He returned to Île-de-France ten months after his departure.
+He returned to Isle de France ten months after his departure.

-Ordered back to France, d'Estaing boarded a westbound company ship.
+Ordered back to France, Estaing boarded a westbound company ship.
 Just off the French coast the ship was captured by British patrols.
 He was imprisoned at Plymouth, charged with violating his parole, before being granted limited freedom from a house in London.
 He was able to successfully defend himself against the charges, and was allowed to return to France.
-Upon his arrival, d'Estaing was commissioned as field marshal, the reward for his service in the East Indies.
+Upon his arrival, Estaing was commissioned as field marshal, the reward for his service in the East Indies.